| Alternate Electronics Modules for Modulators |

 Hayman "Modular" which was built by Shergold prior to launching their own brand guitars.

-Designed by Bob Pearson, they are, as far as I know, unique amongst guitars in having electronics
+Designed by Bob Pearson, they are, as far as we know, unique amongst guitars in having electronics

 modules that are removable and interchangable.

-Modules can be shared across the range, with six strings, twelve strings and basses all
+Modules can be shared across the range, with six strings, twelve strings, basses and double necks all

 using the same modules.